How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 Translation quality matters.
 A poor-quality translation or one done by an unrecognized office has caused applications to be returned.
 Use a well-established translation service with experience in official document work for Vietnamese authorities.

 Regional differences exist.
-The process described here reflects the framework established under Circular 12/2025/TT-BCA, but provincial offices have some latitude in how they handle specific cases.
+The process described here reflects the framework established under the Circular, but provincial offices have some latitude in how they handle specific cases.
 In smaller provinces, the volume of foreign applicants is lower, staff may be less familiar with certain foreign license formats, and additional verification steps may be requested.
 Some applicants in provincial cities report longer wait times for embassy confirmation.

 Your insurance follows your license status.
 This is not a point insurance companies always explain upfront.
-If your Vietnamese license expires or becomes invalid, any vehicle insurance tied to it may not cover you in an accident.
+Compulsory liability insurance typically excludes drivers operating without a valid license.
+If your Vietnamese license expires or becomes invalid, any claim arising from an incident may be denied.
 Keep your license status current before your insurance comes up for renewal.

 What Applicants Commonly Experience